DKY’s commitment to Ringing True started in the era of Zach Morris phones, and continues today in the age of self-driving cars.

 In 1994:

-• In spite of this, much of the general public was still just becoming aware of the Internet, including what the word even referred to.
+- Much of the general public was just becoming aware of the Internet, including what the word referred to.

-• Netscape Communications was formed, helped by the launch of its browser, Navigator.
+- Netscape Communications was formed, resulting in the launch of its browser, Navigator.

 But if we traveled back 25 years to revisit technology, mostly we’d notice what was missing.